- How is non-Hodgkin lymphoma treated in children?

 The stem cells for an allogeneic stem cell transplant are usually collected from a donor’s bone marrow or blood on several occasions.
 In some cases, the source of the stem cells may be blood collected from an umbilical cord attached to the placenta (which is rich in stem cells) after a baby is born.
 Regardless of the source, the stem cells are then frozen and stored until they are needed for the transplant.

 How stem cells are transplanted

 The child will typically be admitted to the stem cell transplant unit of the hospital on the day before the high-dose chemo begins.
 He or she will usually stay in the hospital until after the chemo and the stem cells have been given, and until the stem cells have started making new blood cells again (see below).

-Because of the high risk of serious infections right after treatment, patients usually stay in a special hospital room in protective isolation (guarding against exposure to germs) until part of their white blood cell count (known as the absolute neutrophil count, or ANC) rises above 500.
+Because of the high risk of serious infections right after treatment, patients usually stay in a special hospital room in protective isolation (guarding against exposure to germs) until the part of their white blood cell count known as the absolute neutrophil count, or ANC, rises above 500.
 They may be able to leave the hospital when their ANC is near 1,000.

 The child is then seen in an outpatient clinic almost every day for several weeks.
 Because platelet counts often take longer to return to a safe level, the child may get platelet transfusions as an outpatient.
 Patients may make regular visits to the outpatient clinic for about 6 months, after which time their care may be continued by their regular doctors.

 A stem cell transplant procedure is a complex treatment that can cause life-threatening side effects.
 If the doctors think your child may benefit from a transplant, the best place to have this done is at a nationally recognized cancer center where the staff has experience with the procedure and with managing the recovery period.